Hi, I’m Liv, and I’m so glad you’re here!

-I started this blog back in 2014 as a freshman at UNC-Chapel Hill trying to figure out how to balance exercise and healthy eating, while making lots of simple recipes in my dorm’s hall kitchen.
+I started this blog back in 2014 as a freshman at UNC-Chapel Hill trying to figure out how to balance exercise and healthy eating in college, while making lots of simple recipes in my dorm’s hall kitchen.
 Thankfully, I’m no longer cooking in a dorm, but my goal is still to share delicious, approachable recipes using mostly wholesome ingredients.

-I currently live in Winston-Salem, NC, where I’m in my second year of law school at Wake Forest.
-Favorite things include long runs, iced coffee, and anything with peanut butter and dark chocolate!
+I currently live in Winston-Salem, NC, where I’m in my third year of law school at Wake Forest.
+Favorite things include ice cream, long runs, cold brew, and anything with peanut butter and dark chocolate.

 In addition to the blog, I share lots of quick meals and day-to-day life things on Instagram.
-I love connecting with you through social media, blog comments, and emails.
-Feel free to shoot me a message at firstname.lastname@example.org any time!
+I love connecting with you through social media and blog comments.
+Feel free to email me at email@example.com any time!

 Wondering What Recipes to Start With?